 A guide to Director’s Loans

-As a director of a company, it’s important to understand the concept of a director’s loan, so you know whether you are likely to trigger a tax charge or are in a positive position.
+As a director of a company, it’s important to understand the concept of a director’s loan, so you know whether you are in debit or credit and if there is any tax implication as a result of your loan.

 What is a Director’s Loan?